ansys/pyansys-protos-generator/README.rst

 =======================================

-This package allows you to automatically generate a python package from protofiles stored according to gRPC protofile conventions.
+This package allows you to automatically generate a python package from proto files stored according to gRPC proto file conventions.

 Installation
 ------------